-To fully appreciate the value of leadership, look no further than the military, which expends incredible resources teaching people how to effectively lead others.
-Or the Disney corporation, which maintains a massive leadership program to ensure that all theme park visitors receive the same amazing level of service.
+To fully appreciate the value of leadership, look no further than the military.
+The military expends incredible resources teaching people how to effectively lead others.
+Or take a look a the Disney corporation.
+Disney maintains a massive leadership program to ensure that all theme park visitors receive the same amazing level of service.

-Here’s the good news: Although not every entrepreneur has the budget for a top dollar marketing campaign or extensive market research, virtually everyone can foster a leadership-driven culture — and here’s how you can do it.
+But there is good news.
+Although not every entrepreneur has the budget for a top dollar marketing campaign or extensive market research, virtually everyone can foster a leadership-driven culture.
+Here’s how you can do it.

 Identifying the right leadership candidates is an essential part of this process.
-If you’re looking for a great leader who can help galvanize your staff and take your business to the next level, here’s the truth: That person is likely already in your employ.
+If you’re looking for a great leader who can help galvanize your staff and take your business to the next level, the truth is that person is likely already in your employ.

 Cultivating leaders from within, rather than seeking to hire someone from the outside, makes sense for a variety of reasons.
 First, you’re familiar with that person, and that person is familiar with your business.
 Even the most impressively credentialed job candidate is still a wild card to some degree.
 You simply can’t be certain what you’re getting until you work with someone in the trenches, day to day.